Hullow/Minishell/Organisation/Journal-fallan-minishell.md

 ## 6/8/24
 - Simplified the POSIX Shell Grammar to fit the Minishell project requirements (without bonuses)
 - Looking at data structures to store the parsed strings: Map ADT, hashtables, binary search trees, ...

+## 8/8/24
+- Reading about parsing, thinking about parsing output for execution
+- wrote some code to parse operators